* Brown's fate should bring tears to the eyes of anybody with a heart.

 * The Good ending.
 You shouldn't be able to feel so sorry for the person responsible for almost everything bad that happened during the game.

 * There is a scene that is very easily missed in the opening.
 Remember the moment where Diana, Meg and Eleanor are shown hammering the coffin?
 Well right before that there is a moment showing them [[spoiler: hammering a bag in the attic.]]
 By the end of the game we know that [[spoiler: Wendy and the rest of the aristocrats killed Brown.]]
-We're never told how they do this in the game itself and we are lead to assume that, because of the cut scene that's shows [[spoiler: the imps (the darkest form the rest of the orphans take in Jennifer's head) sweeping a non-bagged Brown]] and the fact that [[spoiler: Brown had previously been seen by both Jennifer and player as a full grown animal (that would have been hard to put in a bag while still living) up to that point in the game,]] [[spoiler: Brown was put into the bag after his killing.]]
-However we are shown during the true ending that [[spoiler: Brown was actually a puppy when the events took place.
-(Similarly how Jennifer was actually a young girl.]]
+We're never told how they do this in the game itself and we are lead to assume that, because of the cut scene that's shows [[spoiler: the imps (the darkest form the rest of the orphans take in Jennifer's head) sweeping a non-bagged Brown]] and the fact that [[spoiler: Brown had previously been seen by both Jennifer and the player as a full grown animal (that would have been hard to put in a bag while still living) up to that point in the game,]] [[spoiler: Brown was put into the bag after his murder.]]
+However, we are shown during the true ending that [[spoiler: Brown was actually a puppy when the events took place.
+(Similarly how Jennifer was actually a young girl.)]]
 That brief moment in the opening then gains some meaning.
-This means, under the orders of [[spoiler: Wendy]], Diana, Meg and Eleanor [[spoiler: kidnapped a defenseless puppy, shoved it in a bag, took it to the attic, and hit it to death with hammers.]]
-The fact that three girls can be fooled into [[spoiler: killing a puppy]] is both incredibly disturbing and utterly heart wrenching at the same time.
+Under the orders of [[spoiler: Wendy]], Diana, Meg and Eleanor [[spoiler: kidnapped a defenseless puppy, shoved it in a bag, took it to the attic, and beat it to death with hammers.]]
+The fact that three girls could be fooled into [[spoiler: killing a puppy]] is both incredibly disturbing and utterly heart wrenching at the same time.

 * If the player examines a window during the "Once Upon A Time" chapter, Jennifer will bask in the sunlight streaming through it.
 The scene is a brief moment of happiness made all the more poignant by the hell she is walking through.
 Cue TearsOfJoy.